Save up to 25%… Shop Our Birthday Sale Now!

 “This is the only brand that I have found that actually uses real mushrooms and not mycelium.
 The real mushroom is where the good stuff is!” - Donna

-What’s more, we use the dual-extraction method to ensure both soluble and insoluble fibers are drawn from the mushrooms.
+What’s more, we use the dual-extraction method to ensure both soluble and insoluble fibers are collected from the mushrooms.
 This ensures our products have the highest nutrient profiles with over 25% beta-glucans.

-Visit our shop to buy any of our products and improve not just your health, but your pet’s health too.
+Visit our shop to buy any of our products and embrace the health benefits of functional mushroom extracts for your own health and your pet’s health too.

 shop real mushrooms